 Another great alternative to Airbnb is Vrbo, which stands for Vacation Rental By Owner.
-Like HomeAway, Vrbo offers only private homes and apartments.
+Airbnb and Vrbo are quite similar, but like HomeAway, Vrbo offers only private homes and apartments, not just a room.

 In 2006, Vrbo was acquired by HomeAway, and as of 2015, the Expedia Group acquired HomeAway, and, thus, Vrbo as well.
 If you list your property on Vrbo, it will automatically be listed on HomeAway.

 Booking.com is ahead of the curve with its guest-friendly, easy-to-navigate user interface and instantly bookable option.
 This makes it a favorite among inquiring guests.
 These features mean that it may increase your occupancy rate as more guests will opt for making reservations through the Booking.com website due to its simplified booking process.

 Booking.com offers over 27 million listings and covers more than 130,000 destinations in 227 countries.

 Expedia is another big player in the vacation rental industry and yet not often the first vacation rental platform that comes to guests’ minds when they are looking for vacation rentals.
 Thus, it is often overlooked by many hosts.
 Listing your property on Expedia can help you get ahead of the competition as many hosts don’t have it on their radar.

 When you list a property on Expedia, your listing will also appear on other leading online travel sites like Hotels.com, Travelocity, Orbitz, Wotif, etc.